Recipe: Detox Vegetable Soup [Simple and Easy]

 If you want to keep your soup vegetarian but still up your proteins try adding canned beans or lentils.
 We love cannellini beans or another white bean in this detox vegetable soup, but yet again, you are free to use what you have on hand.

-Herbs are a great ingredient to bring extra flavor.
+Herbs are a great ingredient to bring extra flavor to your recipe.
 There are many herb combinations so you can’t really go wrong.
 These are the most common herbs used in vegetable soups.
 Pick 2-3 and you should be good!

 - bay leaves